 Click _Create Experiment_ to complete your experiment setup.

-Once you have defined an A/B test, you will see a code sample for implementing it in your application.
+Once you've defined an A/B test, you'll see a code sample for implementing it in your application.

 For each A/B test, you use the [Activate](🔗) method to decide which variation a user falls into, then use an `